 These compounds assist in preventing the growth of bacteria in your body and help treat wounds, as well as ease infections that may occur in the colon, urethra, bladder, gastrointestinal tract, prostate, and kidneys.16

 Citronella essential oil is often used in aromatherapy because it can aid in providing relief from anxiety and a light feeling.
 It can also help provide relief from menstrual cramps and muscle spasms.
 The oil can also help inhibit inflammation in the liver, stomach, and digestive tract.17

-How to Make Citronella Oil
+How to Make a Citronella Oil Infusion

 - ¼ ounce nard grass leaves and stems (you may use lemongrass as substitute)